merry-berry-acai/T3A2-Part-A/user_stories.md

 - Why: To increase customer satisfaction and cut down on wait times.

 - Revision: Customer notes, order history, and priority flags for large orders were added to the dashboard, which had previously simply displayed basic order details.

+## Persona 4: First-Time User (Sarah)
+Sarah is a 22-year-old college student who is new to the app and wants to explore its features.

+## User Story 5: Tutorial for Onboarding

+- What: As Sarah, I would need a brief tutorial to show me how to browse, modify, and place an order as soon as I launch the app.

+- Why: To feel comfortable with the app without requiring outside assistance.

+- Revision: To improve user engagement, the tutorial's interactive features and animations were added after it was originally primarily text-based.

+## User Story 6: Discounts and Promotions

+- What: In order to save money on my first order, I, Sarah, would want to view any promos and discounts that are available.

+- Why: To get me to download and use the app.

+- Revision: To improve visibility, promotions were moved from the menu to the homepage banner.